Foreclosure Defense

 Foreclosure Defense Attorney in Jackson, Mississippi

-When you are facing foreclosure in Mississippi, the experience can feel overwhelming and deeply personal.
-Working with a knowledgeable foreclosure attorney in Jackson, MS, provides the legal guidance and clarity you need to engage with lenders and navigate the specific Mississippi foreclosure laws that impact your home.
-We have extensive familiarity with Jackson’s local courts, lender negotiation standards, and Mississippi property statutes—all of which enable us to build practical strategies and provide you with clear expectations throughout the process.
-Because our firm has longstanding roots in Jackson, we understand the local economic challenges—like employment shifts or weather-related hardships—that often contribute to financial distress and the risk of foreclosure.
+Facing foreclosure is overwhelming.
+In Mississippi, the process can move faster than most homeowners expect.
+Working with a knowledgeable foreclosure attorney in Jackson, MS gives you the legal guidance you need to engage lenders, understand your rights, and respond before critical deadlines pass.
+We have extensive familiarity with Jackson’s local courts, lender negotiation standards, and Mississippi property statutes, all of which shape practical strategy and set realistic expectations.
+Because our firm has longstanding roots in this community, we also understand the local economic pressures, such as employment shifts and weather-related hardships, that often push Jackson-area homeowners toward financial distress.

-The Law Offices of Wes Stover proudly serves clients throughout all of South Mississippi, including Hinds County, Jones County, Madison County, Rankin County, Lamar County, Simpson County, Smith County, Covington County, Forrest County, and Wayne County.
-Your initial consultation is free.
-We have offices in Jackson and Laurel, and also offer phone consultations if necessary.
+The Law Offices of Wes Stover serves clients throughout South Mississippi, including Hinds County, Jones County, Madison County, Rankin County, Lamar County, Simpson County, Smith County, Covington County, Forrest County, and Wayne County.
+We have offices in Jackson and Laurel and offer virtual consultations for added convenience.

-Contact The Law Offices of Wes Stover for Immediate Assistance.
-Call us at (601) 401-8996 and we will examine the circumstances, along with your financial situation, and advise you of the best legal path forward to protect your rights and interests.
+Contact The Law Offices of Wes Stover for immediate assistance.
+Call us at (601) 401-8996 and we’ll review your circumstances, assess your options, and advise you on possible paths forward to protect your home and your rights.

 What Is Foreclosure?

-Foreclosure is generally the legal process by which the person or entity holding your mortgage—sometimes referred to as the promissory note holder or deed of trust trustee—can pursue action against delinquent homeowners to either bring the mortgage or loan current or sell the property to recover their investment.
+Foreclosure is the legal process by which the entity holding your mortgage, the promissory note holder or deed of trust trustee, pursues action against a delinquent homeowner to either bring the loan current or sell the property to recover what’s owed.
+For homeowners, foreclosure is far more than a financial transaction.
+It can damage your credit score for years and limit your future housing and borrowing options.

-The promissory note is the homebuyer’s agreement to pay back the loan on a set schedule and set amount, which may adjust if the loan is variable and if escrow covers property taxes or homeowners’ insurance.
-Typically, these costs rise over time.
-The deed of trust gives the lender a security interest in the property and generally contains a power-of-sale clause, which is often central to a nonjudicial foreclosure in Mississippi.
+The promissory note is your agreement to repay the loan on a set schedule.
+The deed of trust gives the lender a security interest in the property and typically contains a power-of-sale clause, which pre-authorizes the lender to sell the property without court involvement in the event of default.
+This is the legal foundation for non-judicial foreclosure in Mississippi.

-Under federal mortgage servicing laws, the lender must try to contact you within 36 days after a missed payment to discuss mitigation options like loan modification, forbearance, or a revised repayment plan.
-After 45 days, the lender must provide these mitigation options in writing and assign a staff member to assist you through the process.
+The pre-foreclosure process begins when you miss a payment or fall behind on real estate taxes or homeowners’ insurance.
+Late fees and charges accumulate and get added to the amount owed.
+Under federal mortgage servicing rules, the lender must attempt to contact you within 36 days of a missed payment to discuss options like loan modification, forbearance, or a revised repayment plan.
+After 45 days, those options must be provided in writing, and a staff member must be assigned to assist you.

 Mississippi Foreclosure Laws & Homeowner Rights